DreamerHua/dreamerhua.github.io/_pages/about.md

 ---

 ## <span id="about">About Me</span>
+I am currently fascinated by how technologies in the AI era can fully unleash their potential, especially in terms of corporate operational value and human-AI collaboration.
+At present, I am actively seeking PhD opportunities in the fields of OM/MIS at business school.
+If you are interested in my experiences or have suitable opportunities, please feel free to reach out to me.

-I worked in Huawei Technologies (based in Shanghai-->Beijing) for 3 years.
-Previously, I graduated from School of Information Science Technology, ShanghaiTech University (上海科技大学信息学院) with a master’s degree in *2021*, advised by [Yuanming Shi (石远明)](https://faculty.sist.shanghaitech.edu.cn/faculty/shiym/home.html) and [Yong Zhou(周勇)](https://faculty.sist.shanghaitech.edu.cn/faculty/zhouyong/); and from the School of Computer Science and Technology, Xidian University (西安电子科技大学计算机学院) with a bachelor’s degree in *2018*, advised by [Xiaoke Ma (马小科)](https://web.xidian.edu.cn/xkma/).
+Previously, I worked in an Internet giant for 3 years.
+I graduated from School of Information Science Technology, ShanghaiTech University (上海科技大学信息学院) with a master’s degree in *2021*, advised by [Yuanming Shi (石远明)](https://faculty.sist.shanghaitech.edu.cn/faculty/shiym/home.html) and [Yong Zhou(周勇)](https://faculty.sist.shanghaitech.edu.cn/faculty/zhouyong/); and from the School of Computer Science and Technology, Xidian University (西安电子科技大学计算机学院) with a bachelor’s degree in *2018*, advised by [Xiaoke Ma (马小科)](https://web.xidian.edu.cn/xkma/).